Last updated on June 13th, 2025

 What is a Lady Baltimore Cake?

-Surprisingly, this cake actually has nothing to do with Baltimore.
+Surprisingly, this cake has nothing to do with Baltimore.
 In 1903, author Owen Winster wrote a novel titled Lady Baltimore set in Charleston, South Carolina.
-The narrator is served a slice of Lady Baltimore cake at a local bakery and falls in love with the woman who made it.
+She was served a slice of Lady Baltimore cake at a local bakery and of course fell in love with the woman who made it.

 “I should like a slice, if you please, of Lady Baltimore,’ I said, with extreme formality … she brought me the cake, and I had my first felicitous meeting with Lady Baltimore.
 Oh, my goodness!… It’s all soft, and it’s in layers, and it has nuts… Delighted surprise caused me once more to speak aloud and with my mouth full.
 “But, dear me, this is delicious!”‘